 "The highway from Pensacola through Mobile to New Orleans is considered by the War Department of first importance, and its early completion in accordance with federal standards, including necessary bridges, is urged in the interest of the national defense.
-A standard federal highway between Pensacola and Jacksonville is also considered important essential from the standpoint of military operations along the border; San Antonio to the lower Rio Grande Val- ley; San Antonio to Laredo; San Antonio to Del Rio. with branch road to Eagle Pass; along the Rio Grande evidenced by the fact that it embraces all the extensive milifrom Brownsville to Del Rio, thence westerly to Marfa and El Paso with connections southward from Marfa to Rio Grande points; also from San Antonio to Corpus Christi.
-Standard federal highways from San Antonio to Houston, seaboards.
-There is a larger concentration of national de-Galveston and Orange are also regarded as important,
+A standard federal highway between Pensacola and Jacksonville is also considered important.

+"In Texas the following trunk highways are considered essential from the standpoint of military operations along the border; San Antonio to the lower Rio Grande Valley: San Antonio to Laredo; San Antonio to Del Rio, with branch road to Eagle Pass; along the Rio Grande from Brownsville to Del Rio, thence westerly to Marfa and El Paso with connections southward from Marfa to Rio Grande points; also from San Antonio to Corpus Christi.
+Standard federal highways from San Antonio to Houston, Galveston and Orange are also regarded as important.